mk-fg/games/README.rst

   | Adds hotkeys to place colored hexes to mark locations anywhere on the map.
   | Useful to remember or temporarily mark various building reach areas to plan stuff.

+- disable-maintenance-button

+  Adds button to toggle whether drones will patch building up when maintenance is required.

 - polymers-production-buff, unlock-oval-dome

-  More small local balancing hacks.
+  More small local balancing hacks and local tweaks to other mods.

 - console